haileytapia/portfolio/InvestigateIncidents.md

 > To investigate a specific incident, search for it on the **Incident review** page using the incident ID with the `MC-XXXXX` syntax.

 ## Edit field values for an incident
-When investigating an incident in Splunk Mission Control, you can edit and automatically save changes to the following incident field values in the **Info** section of the side panel:
+When investigating an incident, you can edit and automatically save changes to the following incident field values in the **Info** section of the side panel:

 *   Owner
 *   Status